attilammagyar/toys/llm-vs-dsp-programming/README.md

 then the distortion, then a [low-pass filter](https://en.wikipedia.org/wiki/Low-pass_filter), and converted the result back to the original sampling rate.
-Pretty [standard stuff](https://www.w3.org/TR/webaudio-1.1/#dom-waveshapernode-oversample), with one of the best results.
+Pretty [standard stuff](https://www.w3.org/TR/webaudio-1.1/#dom-waveshapernode-oversample), with really good results.
 The aliasing is almost inaudible:

 <img src="https://attilammagyar.github.io/toys/llm-vs-dsp-programming/sound-chatgpt4o-c1p4.png" alt="Spectrogram of the result of a 2x oversampled tanh() waveshaper." />